gardener/gardener/docs/concepts/openidconnect-presets.md

-# ClusterOpenIDConnectPreset and OpenIDConenctPreset
+# ClusterOpenIDConnectPreset and OpenIDConnectPreset

-This page provides an overview of ClusterOpenIDConnectPresets and OpenIDConenctPresets, which are objects for injecting [OpenIDConnect Configuration](https://openid.net/connect/) into `Shoot` at creation time.
+This page provides an overview of ClusterOpenIDConnectPresets and OpenIDConnectPresets, which are objects for injecting [OpenIDConnect Configuration](https://openid.net/connect/) into `Shoot` at creation time.
 The injected information contains configuration for the Kube API Server and optionally configuration for kubeconfig generation using said configuration.

-## OpneIDConnectPresets
+## OpneIDConnectPreset

-An OpenIDConnectPresets is an API resource for injecting additional runtime OIDC requirements into a Shoot at creation time.
+An OpenIDConnectPreset is an API resource for injecting additional runtime OIDC requirements into a Shoot at creation time.
 You use label selectors to specify the `Shoot` to which a given OpneIDCOnenctPreset applies.

 Using a OpenIDConnectPresets allows project owners to not have to explicitly provide the same OIDC configuration for every `Shoot` in their `Project`.

 For more information about the background, see the [issue](https://github.com/gardener/gardener/issues/1161) for OpenIDConnectPreset.

-### How OpenIDConnectPresets works
+### How OpenIDConnectPreset works

 Gardener provides an admission controller (OpenIDConnectPreset) which, when enabled, applies OpenIDConnectPresets to incoming `Shoot` creation requests.
 When a `Shoot` creation request occurs, the system does the following: